Reward-Respecting Subtasks for Model-Based Reinforcement Learning: Model learning

-It can be advantageous to learn a linear expectation model under function approximation.
-In the general case, the transition-part must be able to produce the entire distribution of resultant states.
+A linear expectation model is not the most general form of an environmental model, but still may be a good choice.
+More general would be a world model in which the transition-part is able to produce result states with the correct joint distribution.
 These {\em distribution} models are important theoretically and have been used effectively when the possible distributions can be assumed to be of a special form (e.g., Gaussian), as in the PILCO method~(Deisenroth \& Rasmussen, 2011).
-Generally, these are very large objects and would be hopelessly unwieldy for large $d$.
-Fortunately, if the value function is linear in the state features, then there is no loss of generality when using an expectation model in planning~(Wan et al., 2019, Kudashkina, 2022).
+Generally, distribution models are very large objects and would be hopelessly unwieldy for large $d$ (unless the distributions are of particular forms, such as Gaussians).
+Fortunately, if the value function is linear in the state features, then there is no loss of generality when an expectation model is used in planning (see Wan et al., 2019, Kudashkina, 2022).

+The deeper issue is that no model can be complete and accurate, as the world is much larger and more complex than the agent (Javed \& Sutton, in preparation).
+An expectation model is one strategy for accepting this gracefully.